glamrock/cryptocat/README.md

 * The identity of chatters can be confirmed via key fingerprints, à la OTR.
 * A seeded, cryptographically secure random number generator that relies on browser elements, DOM, JavaScript variable state, and more to produce entropy.
 The resulting entropy is hashed to produce the final seed, which is then fed back to the CSPRNG.
 * Compatible with all modern browsers, and includes a mobile website that is fully compatible with iPhone, Android and BlackBerry.
-* [Cryptocat Verifier](https://chrome.google.com/webstore/detail/dlafegoljmjdfmhgoeojifolidmllaie), a Google Chrome browser extension, can be used to verify the integrity of your Cryptocat session.
+* [Cryptocat Chrome](https://chrome.google.com/webstore/detail/gonbigodpnfghidmnphnadhepmbabhij), a Chrome app that loads all code locally, and is secure from being served compromised code.
 * Chats are securely deleted after 30 minutes of inactivity.
 * A sleek design with time-stamping, optional audio notifications, fluid-window mode, and mobile support.